RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 39: Tab devices.
 </p>

-In other tab in the part "control of pumps – limescale"  (the picture 40) is used to switch pumps for protection before stiffening shoulder blades.
+In another tab in the part "control of pumps – limescale"  (the picture 40) is used to switch pumps for protection before stiffening shoulder blades.
 If the pumps are not used for long time, the vanes will become stiff.

 <p align="center">
 <img src="description-pictures/software/tab-other.png" width="400px" alt="Control of pumps - limescale.">